Peter Fourier: Reformer and founder

 The method of reform established by Fourier served as a model for the reform of the canons regular in the Kingdom of France, where, with the support of Cardinal Rochefoucauld, the Congregation of France was established with these same conditions.

 In 1625 Fourier was charged with preaching to the people of the Principality of Salm-Salm, which had embraced Calvinism.
-Within six months his gentle persuasion and efforts were rewarded with the re-establishment of Catholicism in the realm.
+Within six months he had succeeded in re-establishing Catholicism in the area.

 Fourier himself was elected as Abbot General of the congregation in 1632.
 He hoped to guide his fellow canons to caring for children, as the canonesses were doing.
 This vision never took root among the men, however.

-After the invasion by the Kingdom of France of the Duchy of Lorraine in 1632 under Cardinal Richelieu, Fourier refused to swear an oath of loyalty to King Louis XIII of France.
+After the invasion by the Kingdom of France of the Duchy of Lorraine in 1632 under Cardinal Richelieu, Fourier refused to swear an oath of loyalty to King Louis XIII.
 Thus he and his community were forced to flee their monastery in 1636, taking refuge in the town of Gray in the neighboring County of Burgundy.
 Fourier and the canons with him were occupied in that city nursing plague victims.
 It was there that he died on 9 December 1640.

 Veneration

 Peter Fourier was beatified by Pope Benedict XIII in 1730 and canonized by Pope Leo XIII in 1897.
 His feast day is celebrated in the Roman Catholic Church on 9 December, the anniversary of his death.

-St Peter Fourier is honored by a statue of him in St. Peter's Basilica among the founders of religious orders.
+Fourier is honored by a statue of him in St. Peter's Basilica among the founders of religious orders.

 Legacy

-The vision of Fourier was exported to Canada in 1654 by St. Marguerite Bourgeoys, who was the president of a sodality of volunteers associated with the work of the cloistered canonesses.
+The vision of Fourier was exported to Canada in 1654 by Marguerite Bourgeoys, who was the president of a sodality of volunteers associated with the work of the cloistered canonesses.
 Moving to New France at the invitation of its governor, she became one of the early founders of the new colony.
 There she established the Congregation of Notre Dame of Montreal, which was the first to provide education to the children of the colonists, as well as to the Native American children.
 Her work has been highly successful both there and in the United States of America.